 9. Housing and Urban Development Programs

-The Benefits These are 3 housing and urban development programs that can factor into your financial planning:
+– There are three housing and urban development programs that can factor into your financial planning:

 The Reverse Mortgage Program gives a guaranteed monthly income payment to seniors at or above the age of 62 who own their own home.
 Recipients must also have substantial equity value in the home.
-Seniors who receive reverse mortgage do not have to pay it back or make interest payments on it, as long as they continue to reside in their home.
+Seniors who receive reverse mortgage do not have to pay it back or make interest payments on it, if they continue to reside in their home.

 Housing Rehabilitation Grants and Low Interest Loans can be used to pay for health or safety hazards in a senior citizen’s house.
 You can use these grants or loans to make repairs or modifications in your house so that you have better, safer mobility.
 They are administered on a state and local level.

 A benefit called the Home Energy Assistance Program (HEAP) gives assistance to eligible households for paying a portion of home heating expenses.
 Eligible senior households receive cash grants to improve their heating systems.

 For the Reverse Mortgage Program, you are eligible under these qualifications: